How to Hide Task View on Windows 11 Taskbar

 Enterprise Management via Group Policy

-For businesses managing multiple PCs, you can hide the Task View button on all Windows 11 taskbars using Group Policy.
+For businesses managing multiple PCs, hiding the Task View button on all Windows 11 taskbars is achievable with Group Policy.
 This method lets you control the taskbar appearance across many devices at once.
-Using the Group Policy Editor, you can disable the Task View button for all users on your network.
+Using the Group Policy Editor (a tool for centrally managing Windows settings), you can disable the Task View button for all users on your network.

-The Group Policy Editor, a tool for changing Windows settings, allows users to hide the Task View button on the Windows 11 taskbar.
+The Group Policy Editor, a tool for changing Windows settings, lets you hide the Task View button on the Windows 11 taskbar.
 To do this, navigate to Computer Configuration, then Administrative Templates, then Windows Components, and finally Windows Taskbar.
 Locate the "Remove the Task View button" setting and change its state to Enabled.

 Automation with PowerShell